East Side of Stamford

 The East Side of Stamford is a neighborhood in the city of Stamford, Connecticut.
-Per the city government's definition, the East Side lies directly to the east of Downtown, southeast of Glenbrook, north of The Cove, and to the west of Darien.
+Per the city government's definition, the East Side lies directly to the East of Downtown, southeast of Glenbrook, north of The Cove, and to the west of Darien.
 The East Side serves as the headquarters for a number of corporations, such as World Wrestling Entertainment and NBC Sports, and hosts corporate offices for a number of large multinationals, such as that of Deloitte at 695 East Main Street.
 A branch of the Hospital for Special Surgery is located in the East Side, on Blachley Road.
 Interstate 95 runs through the neighborhood, as does a segment of the Post Road.

 History

 Little more than 100 years ago there was, by comparison to today, almost no development between Elm Street and the Noroton River.
-However, the East Side – bounded by Glenbrook Road and Hamilton Avenue to the North; Cove Rd to the South; Weed Ave to the East; and Grove and Elm Streets to the West – are easily identifiable on turn of the century maps.
+However, the East Side – bounded by Glenbrook Road and Hamilton Avenue to the North; Cove Road to the South; Weed Avenue to the East; and Grove and Elm Streets to the West – are easily identifiable on turn of the century maps.

-Prior to the construction of Interstate 95 in the 1960s, the Post Road (known locally as East Main Street, also now labeled as U.S. Route 1), which runs through the East Side, served as the most important roadway in Connecticut.
+Prior to the construction of Interstate 95 in the 1960s, the Post Road (known locally as East Main Street, also now labeled as Route 1), which runs through the East Side, served as the most important roadway in Connecticut.

 When the Stamford city government revised its master plan for development in 1999-2002 the East Side was considered together with the Cove as one neighborhood.
 The East Side Partnership was founded in 2002 to support community development.
 The organization is composed of area residents, business owners and community advisors with a common goal of representing the interests of the East Side and to improve the quality of life for residents, business owners, property owners, professionals and visitors.

 From 2000 to 2005, population growth in the area a half mile around the intersection of East Main Street and Lockwood Avenue was almost 4 percent, nearly twice the growth rate of the rest of the city, according to a 2005 preliminary report by AMS Consulting of Bridgeport, a company working on a development plan for the area.
 The report found the neighborhood has strong potential for economic development, with high traffic counts and easy access to Interstate 95.

 Geography

-The East Side lies directly to the east of Downtown Stamford, southeast of Glenbrook, north of The Cove, and to the west of the town of Darien.
+The East Side lies directly to the east of Downtown Stamford, southeast of Glenbrook, north of The Cove, and to the West of the town of Darien.